shapeshed/go-middleware/README.md

 # go-middleware

-Just learning go and exploring middleware
+Just learning go and exploring middleware.
+These are a few examples to help me learn.